grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi climbed down to the navigation station and reviewed the current chart laid out under the glass leaning over it with the magnifier in his hand.
 He selected a spot of deep water on the chart, just off the continental shelf, about a day's run out from Stilt City.

 Hemi held a tiny scrap of paper down against the glass of the navigation table with his thick fingers splayed, and copied the coordinates with a very sharp pencil.
 He also selected a backup location for the rendezvous just in case something went wrong and wrote that on the reverse side of the paper.
-He scooped Herschel up from the floor where he had been walking around aimlessly and fixed the tiny paper into the the leg cylinder.
+He scooped Herschel up from the deck where he had been walking around aimlessly and fixed the tiny paper into the the leg cylinder.

 Captain Percy was anxious to get the boat underwater, so as soon as she saw Hemi starting up the ladder with Herschel in one hand and nodding to her, she punched the dive alarm again.
 "Start the dive, Hemi get the bird off."